๐Ÿ“ฃIntro to Marketing

 Brand Marketing Plan

-• Builds and protects brand equity—the intangible value that makes customers choose you over competitors
+• Builds and protects brand equity, the intangible value that makes customers choose you over competitors even when alternatives exist

 • Defines brand identity elements including values, mission, and unique selling propositions (USPs)

-• Develops loyalty strategies through consistent messaging, customer experience, and perception management
+• Develops loyalty strategies through consistent messaging, customer experience standards, and perception management over time

-Compare: Product Marketing Plan vs. Brand Marketing Plan—product plans focus on what you sell, brand plans focus on who you are.
-A product plan might detail pricing for a new smartphone; a brand plan ensures that smartphone reinforces the company's reputation for innovation.
-FRQs often test whether you can separate product-level tactics from brand-level strategy.
+Compare: Product Marketing Plan vs. Brand Marketing Plan: a product plan might detail pricing and distribution for a new smartphone.
+A brand plan ensures that smartphone reinforces the company's reputation for innovation.
+The same company uses both simultaneously: the brand plan sets the tone, and the product plan handles the specifics.
+Free-response questions often test whether you can separate product-level tactics from brand-level strategy.

 Plans Organized by Channel